Russley Golf Course - Christchurch

 The workshop will provide opportunities for participants to dig deeper into the issues raised in the seminar and consider the implications in their own context.
 It will:

-Derek Wenmoth is regarded as one of New Zealand educations foremost future-focused thinkers, and works extensively with schools and clusters as they seek to prepare students for their future.
+Derek Wenmoth is regarded as one of New Zealand education's foremost future-focused thinkers, and works extensively with educational communities as they seek to prepare students for their future.
 He also consults with policy makers and government agencies regarding the future directions of New Zealand’s educational policy and practice.